 In a perfect world, there are hard numbers and data to support investment.
 Sometimes those aren’t appropriate.

 Says Mike, “Do the math to assure payback periods are reasonable and public financing is pared back to the necessary amount.
 But remember, some goals can’t be reduced to accounting tests.
 In those cases, a community is wise to work from a vision encompassing overarching goals.”

 When it comes to economic development, no single strategy works in every scenario.
 But there is much we can do to improve the systems and structures supporting jobs and the economy.
 We can create destinations people want to live in, work in and socialize in.
 Attract people with well-designed parks, trails and streets.
 Keep a close eye on our workforce.
 Manage the land wisely.
 Cultivate small businesses.
 Be disciplined about our investments.
 And, finally, we can team with consultants who understand how to leverage opportunities and resources while working for the public good.

-Dan Botich is a senior economic development professional and leader of the SEH economic development team in Wisconsin, Indiana and Michigan.
+Dan Botich is a Senior Economic Development Professional, SEH Associate and the company's East Region Practice Center Leader.
 He is a project management and economic development financial advisory professional with more than 30 years of experience.
 Dan believes a strong relationship among community leaders, businesses and educational institutions is the foundation of economic growth and sustainable development.
 Contact Dan

-Mike Larson is a community development manager with extensive experience working with communities, businesses and non-profit organizations on their community and economic development projects and strategies.
-Mike is responsible for project financing, development and providing sound and innovative strategies to ensure that client projects and programs are undertaken in the most cost-effective manner.
+Mike Larson is an SEH Community Development Specialist and Community Development Manager with extensive experience working with communities, businesses and non-profit organizations on their community and economic development projects and strategies.
+Mike is regularly responsible for project financing, development, and providing sound and innovative strategies to ensure his clients' projects and programs are undertaken in the most cost-effective manner.
 Contact Mike